rndme/vcc/README.md

 A react-inspired way of using web standards to create reusable semantic components.

 ## Why
-React has some great ideas, but I don't like build steps or large runtimes.
+React has some great ideas, but I don't like build steps or large runtimes - VCC core is 100 lines, all run-time

 ## How
 Uses ES6 template literals to replace JSX, a virtual DOM for fast updates, and web component's custom elements for smart HTML tags.